sugaur

 "Eradication" of the Jewish state., their culture and there economy.
 Heres a movement which has "Genocide" as its constituional goal.
 How the hell do you negotiate with such people?
 Israel needs to be supported in its noble actions of self defense againt such fanatics.

-• flowers images and names.
+wallpaper flowers pictures and names.

-• DallasBlue
+DallasBlue

 09-29 07:22 PM